Sunday, November 22, 2009

 On March 16, 1875, Serelda gave birth to a child fathered by Joshua King Christenberry: King Joshua Turpin (our direct ancestor).
 Shortly after her son's birth, however, King Christenberry married Annie McKamey (March 16, 1876).
 Annie had eight children by her husband.

 In 1876, Serelda Turpin sued Frank Hardin for support.
 The case was entitled "State on relation of Surrelda Turpin vs. Frank Hardin."
-One should note that this case took place the year prior to Frank Turpin's birth.
+This case took place the year prior to Frank Turpin's birth.
 Did Serelda have a child by Frank Hardin that has not yet been discovered in this research, or did she take him to court during the pregnancy?

 Serelda had at least two more children following the birth of King: Frank Turpin (born October 12, 1877) and Laura Caldonia Turpin (born March 1, 1881).
 A daughter named Rosie was also born to Serelda, but the name of her father has not yet been determined.